Al Andalus Express: Service history

 Nord Pas-de-Calais was built in 1987 by Chantiers du Nord et de la Mediterranee, Dunkerque for SNCF as a train ferry.
-She operated on the Dover (Western Docks) to Dunkerque route; in addition, she also worked as a freight vehicle ferry between Dover and Calais.
+She operated on the Dover-Dunkerque train ferry route; in addition, she also worked as a freight vehicle ferry between Dover and Calais.
 Nord Pas-de-Calais had limited accommodation for 80 passengers.
 She stopped running as a train ferry because of low traffic due to the opening of the Channel Tunnel which offered a much quicker option for trains to cross the border.
 The last sailing was from Dover on 22 December 1995.
 The Nord Pas-de-Calais ran in a joint operation with SNAT and Stena Sealink.

-She was given TOPS number 99001, previously used by MV Suffolk Ferry.
+She was given TOPS number 99001, previously used by Suffolk Ferry.

 SNAT

-In 1989, ownership was changed to Societe Nouvelle d'Armement Transmanche (SNAT).
+In 1989, ownership was changed to SNAT.
 On 12 July 1995 it was announced that the agreement between Stena Sealink Line and French partners SNAT would terminate on 31 December 1995.
 From that time onwards SNAT would trade as SeaFrance.

 SeaFrance

 In 1996, Nord Pas-de-Calais was renamed SeaFrance Nord Pas-de-Calais, operating for SeaFrance as a vehicle ferry between Dover and Calais.
 On 3 July 1996, she was laid up at Dunkerque and remained there until 29 November when she was introduced as an ordinary freight vessel between Calais and Dover.

-In November 2011, she was laid up in Dunkerque port, due to the commercial court ordering that SeaFrance be liquidated.
+In November 2011, she was laid up in Dunkirk, due to the commercial court ordering that SeaFrance be liquidated.